 Which are the Pre-registration fields in the UK?

 In the UK, midwifery is a separate and distinct profession, requiring 3 years of pre-registration undergraduate education.

 What is CBT?

-NMC Part 1 test of competence is a computer based test (CBT).
-The CBT is multiple choice and can be taken at a Pearson VUE test centre available in most countries around the world.
-The nursing CBT is made up of 120 multiple choice questions.
+NMC Part 1 test of competence is a computer-based test (CBT).
+The CBT is multiple choice and can be taken at a Pearson VUE test center available in most countries around the world.
+The nursing CBT is made up of 120 multiple-choice questions.
 These questions must be completed in a maximum of 4 hours (240 Minutes).

 50 questions will relate to generic nursing competencies found in each domain of nursing.

 20 questions will focus solely on the specific competencies required for the field of nursing being applied for.
-There are 20 critical questions within the exam which focus on patient or public safety.
+There are 20 critical questions within the exam that focus on patient or public safety.

 How to answer the CBT questions?